architecture-tools/add-evaluation-tool/docs/sprints/sprint-1/report.md

 1. Created figma design for MVP
 2. Finished Strategic plan
 3. Initial commit and setup for frontend
-4. Reviewed NameSoon A1's submission for Repo, MVP vision, and final report.
+4. Reviewed NameSoon A1 submission for Repo, MVP vision, and final report
-5. Conducted customer meeting to get customer review of current architecture, and tasks for next sprint.
+5. Conducted customer meeting to get customer review of current architecture, and tasks for next sprint

 ## Ilya Pechersky